 Traditional pest control methods inefficiently use both staff and materials.
 In 1973, when I was first hired to "modernize the pest control" at the University of California at Berkeley I evaluated the staffing needs if the existing program were expanded to all campus facilities needing service.
 A staff of nine would have been required.
 The campus has grown by 50 percent, and my pest management staff of three serves all of the campus effectively.
-When pesticide usage was reviewed in

-Arthur Slater is environmental health and safety specialist responsible for vector control services and pesticide safety at the University of California at Berkeley. five universities across the country, the amount of pesticides applied was reduced by 90 percent without the use of any alternatives (pers. comm.
+When pesticide usage was reviewed in five universities across the country, the amount of pesticides applied was reduced by 90 percent without the use of any alternatives (pers. comm.
 M. Rust).
 The university reported a 90, 94, and 99 percent reduction in the volume of pesticide sprays used in UCB food service, housing, and laboratory facilities between 1973 and 1979 (published in Urban Pest Management, National Academy of Sciences, 1980).